 The Eiffel Tower, the Colosseum, Stonehenge: if you’re planning a trip to Europe, chances are at least some of these are on your list.
 But with great fame, come long waits.
-You should definitely make the effort to check out some of these must-see European attractions.
-After all, they are classics.
-But if crowds and waiting aren’t your thing, we’ve provided some no-less-worthy alternatives for you to consider as well!
+You should definitely make the effort to check out some of the classics, but if crowds and waiting aren’t your thing, we’ve provided some no-less-worthy alternatives for you to consider as well!

 Classic: Eiffel Tower

 The Eiffel Tower was first unveiled at the 1889 World’s Fair in Paris.
 Believe it or not, the tower’s design was actually criticised at first by leading French artists and intellectuals.
 But today, when someone says France or Paris, chances are Gustave Eiffel’s creation is one of the first images to pop into your mind.

 The Eiffel Tower is iconic, but if you’re looking for a view over Paris, there are plenty of great alternatives.
 One of those is Saint Jacques Tower.
 Saint Jacques is the sole remnant of the 16th century Church of Saint-Jacques-de-la-Boucherie, destroyed in 1797 during the French Revolution.
 Located in the 4th arrondissement, tours are on offer, and visitors can climb to the top for some breathtaking views!
 The only downside?
 300 steps and no elevator (disclaimer: children under 10 are not permitted to enter the tower).

 If you’re planning a visit to Rome, there’s a good chance the Colosseum is near the top of your itinerary.
 There’s valid reason for this.
 Almost 2,000 years old, the Colosseum is the largest amphitheatre ever constructed, and an integral part of Roman history.
 The engineering behind the infamous “entertainment” alone make this a site worth seeing.